zxhycxq/reactjs-zh/Docs/jsx-in-depth.md

 }
 ```

-JavaScript expressions can be mixed with other types of children.
+JavaScript 表达式 can be mixed with other types of children.
 This is often useful in lieu of string templates:

 ```js{2}
 function Hello(props) {